 - The Workplace Injury Claims team covers the whole of the UK, and you’ll be assigned to a panel solicitor depending on if you’re in England and Wales, or Scotland.

 - We have a UK call centre, based in Manchester, and come from all walks of life.

 - We have helped thousands of sick employees claim compensation.

 - Not only that, but we fight for the maximum compensation for your occupational illness, because ultimately your job is to make the company successful, and they should at least ensure your health and well-being in exchange.

 - When we calculate your claim amount, we factor in loss of earnings, general expenses and any ongoing costs incurred by your condition, so that you get the highest level of compensation due to you.

 - We’re friendly, empathetic and here to help you however we can.

 Get in touch with our solicitors** today to find if and how much compensation you could claim.

-If you’re suffering from a lung disease because of your workplace, and your employer is at fault, get in touch today.
-Call our helpline on 08082391859 to start your claim – we’re here to help.
+If you’re suffering from an occupational lung disease because of your workplace, and your employer is at fault, get in touch today.
+Call our helpline on 08082391859 to start your claim — we’re here to help.